The Story of Accidental Tomatoes

 How a forgotten seed showed me how the church could change.

-A couple of years ago we planted a little herb garden in the landscaping in front of our house.
+A few years ago we planted a little herb garden in the landscaping in front of our house.
 We put in thyme, basil, oregano and parsley, and also added in some hot peppers and cherry tomatoes just for grins.

 Everything lived together in a little 3-foot-diameter ring of bricks right outside our kitchen window.
 It provided a lot of fresh flavor for our meals that summer…not to mention a couple amazing batches of homemade salsa!